andmos/Docker-Mono/README.md

 This project is a simple PoC showing .Net running via Mono in a [Docker](https://www.docker.com/) container, completely isolated.

-To try it out, simply install Docker (if you dont allready have it!)
+To try it out, simply install Docker (if you don't already have it!)

 	curl -s https://get.docker.io/ubuntu/ | sudo sh